Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Step-by-step

-2. Stir in the flour until lump-free.
+2. Stir in the flour without lumps.

-5. Prepare a quiet fire.
-Lightly butter the lid/fetop and melt the butter.
+5. Prepare a gentle ember.
+Lightly butter the lid/Dutch Oven and melt the butter.

-8. Bake for a further 5-7 minutes - done.
+8. Bake for another 5–7 minutes – done.

 To the original recipe